ESPN on ABC: Siphoning

-In the past few years, ABC has lost several lucrative sports contracts.
+In the early and mid 2010s, ABC lost several lucrative sports contracts.
 It lost the rights for the American Le Mans Series in 2013 when it merged with the Rolex Grand Am Series to form the WeatherTech SportsCar Championship and subsequently moved to Fox in 2014, later moving to NBC Sports in 2019.
 It also ended its FIFA coverage after the 2014 FIFA World Cup with Fox acquiring the rights starting in 2015.
 It then lost its NASCAR broadcast rights the same year with rights being picked up by NBC in 2015.
 Also, it phased out the last of its college basketball coverage also in the same year (the SEC men's basketball tournament) with the tournament being moved to the ESPN cable networks, although college basketball would later return to the network in 2019.
 It also gave up its highlights show relating to the British Open golf tournament in 2015, as ESPN later sold the rights to NBC in 2016.
 In 2016, ABC ended its regularly scheduled doubleheaders for its NBA Sunday Showcase, opting to opening up a window for Saturday night games and leaving single games on Sunday afternoons in most cases.
 In addition, ABC discontinued airing Grantland-related programming when the brand shut down operations in October.
 The network also lost rights to broadcast the IndyCar Series, including the Indianapolis 500, in 2018 with the rights moving to NBC Sports, which has already been the series' cable partner (moving the race away from ABC after 54 years); coincidentally in that same year, ABC will air several Formula One races a year after ESPN acquired the F1 rights from NBC Sports.

-ESPN began simulcasting an NFL Wild Card Playoff game on ABC starting in 2016, marking the first time ABC had an NFL game since Super Bowl XL; this was later followed by the Pro Bowl starting in 2018.
-Additionally, ABC simulcast ESPN's coverage of rounds 4–7 of the 2018 NFL Draft.
-Then, starting in 2019, ABC aired all three days of the draft.
-ABC will be added back into the Super Bowl rotation when the new NFL broadcast deal takes effect in 2023.

-On May 6, 2019, the XFL announced that ESPN and Fox Sports have acquired the rights to broadcast the league's return, with the broadcasts airing on ABC, ESPN, Fox, and FS1.